SunjunKim/AutoGain/README.md

-# CustomMouseAcceleration
+# AutoGain
-Customized mouse acceleration function
+Auto-Customization of a mouse acceleration function

 Complied on Visual Studio 2013